-Author has written 20 stories for Harry Potter, StarTrek: The Original Series, King and I, Hunchback of Notre Dame, Discworld, Star Wars, Buffy: The Vampire Slayer, and Doctor Who.
+Author has written 30 stories for Harry Potter, StarTrek: The Original Series, King and I, Hunchback of Notre Dame, Discworld, Star Wars, Buffy: The Vampire Slayer, Doctor Who, and Sherlock.

 Both "Anna and the King" and "The Hunchback of Notre Dame" took me completely by surprise.
-I had never planned to write for either of those stories.
+I had never planned to write fanfic for either of these stories.
 Nevertheless, the process for both was cathartic, and I am pleased with the results.

 I loved Star Trek: DS9 and TNG as a child, and have turned to TOS as I've gotten older.
 Cheesy episodes, but great characters, especially Mr. Spock, who has not been matched in any of the four successive shows.
 His relationship with Kirk is practically a love affair in canon - a beautiful friendship that could also be an amazing romance.